Home • Welcome to ALSO!

 • Uniform Environmental Covenants Act (2003)

-[NCCUSL Text] [Summary] [Legislative Activity] This act provides clear rules for a perpetual real estate interest — an environmental covenant — to regulate the use of brownfields when real estate is transferred from one owner to another.
-See a web site devoted to promoting this act.
-See also an article, “The Uniform Environmental Covenants Act—An Important Tool for Brownfields Remediation,” co-authored by the chairman of the drafting committee.
+This act provides clear rules for a perpetual real estate interest — an environmental covenant — to regulate the use of brownfields when real estate is transferred from one owner to another.
+See an article, “The Uniform Environmental Covenants Act—An Important Tool for Brownfields Remediation,” co-authored by the chairman of the drafting committee.

 Oklahoma: 60 Okla.
 Stat. § 49.11 et seq. ...
 Scroll down to beginning section or browser-search for it.